pnnl/EELSTM/README.md

 How to Cite
 ======

-If you would like to use this code, we request that you please cite our Arxiv preprint: X
+If you would like to use this code, we request that you please cite our preprint:

+ • Lewis, N.R., Jin, Y., Tang, X., Shah, V., Doty, C., Matthews, B.E., Akers, S., & Spurgeon, S.R.
+(2022).
+Forecasting of In Situ Electron Energy Loss Spectroscopy.
+Preprint @ https://doi.org/10.21203/rs.3.rs-1879307/v1

 To learn more about the application of few-shot ML to electron microscopy data, please consult our following publications: